doanduyhai/Achilles/README.markdown

 - Tight integration with JUnit for productive TDD programming
 - Support for Bean Validation (JSR-303)
 - Support for **Lightweight Transaction** with dedicated listener interface
+- Support for **Materialized View**
 - Flexible naming strategy & insert strategy
 - Runtime **Schema Name Provider** for multi-tenant environments
 - Full compatibility with Java 8 **CompletableFuture**

+> **Warning: Achilles versions 3.x are no longer maintained, only bug-fixes are supported, please migrate to version 4.x and follow the [Migration From 3.x Guide]**

 ## Installation #